mahmoud-farag/kalbonyan_elmarsos/linkedin-learning/05.Programming-Foundations-Algorithms/2 Data Structures/README.md

 ## 🧐03.
 Recursion:

-- 🐱‍🏍when a function calls itself.
+- when a function calls itself.
-- 🐱‍🏍rules:
+- rules:
   - a breaking condition to end the loop
   * each iteration the last args were saved.